OpenLocalizationTestOrg/azure-docs-pr-test.cs-CZ/articles/event-hubs/event-hubs-storm-getstarted-receive.md

                     namespaceName, entityPath, partitionCount, zkEndpointAddress,
                     checkpointIntervalInSeconds, receiverCredits);

-            // set hello number of workers toobe hello same as partition number.
+            // set the number of workers to be the same as partition number.
-            // hello idea is toohave a spout and a logger bolt co-exist in one
+            // the idea is to have a spout and a logger bolt co-exist in one
-            // worker tooavoid shuffling messages across workers in storm cluster. numWorkers = spoutConfig.getPartitionCount();
+            // worker to avoid shuffling messages across workers in storm cluster. numWorkers = spoutConfig.getPartitionCount();

             if (args.length > 0) {